A Tried-and-True Path To A Straighter Smile

 Understanding the Cost of Traditional Braces

-Every patient has different needs, which is why it’s impossible to provide the exact cost of traditional braces in Medford until you come in for an exam.
+Every patient has different needs, which is why it’s impossible to provide the exact cost of traditional braces until you come in for an exam.
 Generally speaking, a case that only requires a year of treatment will be less expensive than one that takes two to three years to complete.
-At Island Daily Dental Care, we will evaluate your condition and give an accurate price estimate at your consultation.
+At The Smilist Dental Medford, we will evaluate your condition and give an accurate price estimate at your consultation.
 Below, you’ll learn what to expect regarding the financial aspects of your orthodontic treatment.

 Factors That Affect the Cost of Traditional Braces

-Several factors influence the total cost of traditional braces in Medford, including:
+Several factors influence the total cost of traditional braces, including:

 - Severity of Dental Misalignment: The more distance your teeth have to move, the longer it’ll take for you to complete treatment.
 It’s a significant element that affects the overall price of braces.